olawalesalaudeen/olawalesalaudeen.github.io/_pages/about.md

 # Research Interests
 ---
 I am broadly interested in machine learning, causality, and the intersection of the two -- specifically, robustness in machine learning using principles from causality.
 Currently, I work on algorithms for learning representations and predictors that do not fail when observations at test-time are sampled from a different distribution than at train time and how to evaluate/benchmark such algorithms in practice.
-In addition, I am interested in machine learning application areas where distribution shifts are common and model errors can lead to adverse real-world impacts, such as in neuroscience/neuroimaging, healthcare, and fairness.
+In addition, I am interested in machine learning application areas where distribution shifts are common and model errors can lead to adverse real-world impact, such as in neuroscience/neuroimaging, healthcare, and fairness.

 # Selected Recent News
 ---